-Albers offers an MBA degree for each stage of your professional life.
+Albers offers MBA degrees for each stage of your professional life.
 Each program has its own unique characteristics designed to educate its participants in the most effective way.
 For instance, the Bridge MBA program for early career students is a full time, cohort (lockstep) program with classes during the day.
 In contrast, the Professional MBA program is part-time with classes in the evening and has a flexible schedule for working professionals.
-The Executive MBA programs are cohort programs that offer schedules designed to afford busy professionals the opportunity to learn in an environment that doesn't require them to sacrifice their professional and personal lifestyles in order to take the next step in their careers.
+The Executive MBA programs are cohort programs that offer schedules designed to afford busy professionals the opportunity to learn in an environment that does not require them to sacrifice their professional and personal lifestyles in order to take the next step in their careers.

 Bridge MBA (BRMB) - Early Career MBA

 Leadership Executive MBA (LEMBA) - MBA for Senior Career Professionals

 Health Leadership Executive MBA (HLEMBA) - MBA for Senior Health Care Professionals

 In addition to the MBA degrees, Albers offers master degree programs in accounting and finance for those wishing to concentrate in one or both of these specialty areas.